The-Gopro336-Archive/Zenith-Public/README.md

 made on and off from late 2020 to aug 2021

-cosmos is a good client [check it out](https://github.com/momentumdevelopment/cosmos)
+cosmos is a chad client [check it out](https://github.com/momentumdevelopment/cosmos) (better than this)